loveAlakazam/books/석규환/README.md

 ## Intruoduce

 > "Hi!, I'm Gyuhwan.Seok.
-I work as a backend developer using Java, Kotlin and Spring.
+I work as a backend developer using Java, Kotlin and Spring.<br>
-> This repository contains a list of books that I have read as a backend deveploper.
+> This repository contains a list of books that I have read as a backend deveploper.<br>
 > I will continue to update this list as I read more books in the future.